-Associate Editor, Bowdoin magazine; directs the tele program for the BOC; PSIA Level III certified, Telemark and Alpine; WFR; AIARE Level I Avalanche; has taught skiing for more than 20 years; is a little obsessed the past couple years with cycling, running, and triathlons.
+Editor, Bowdoin Magazine; directs the tele program for the BOC; PSIA Level III certified, Telemark and Alpine; WFR; AIARE Level I Avalanche; has taught skiing for more than 20 years; is a little obsessed with running and cycling.
 Matt is founder of a literary nonprofit called From the Fishouse.
-He lives with his daughter in Pittston, Maine.
+He lives with his wife, Lisa, and his daughter, Fay, in Topsham, Maine.

 Michael Woodruff '87

 Director of the Bowdoin Outing Club; former competitive white water paddler, ACA certified Whitewater Instructor Trainer; WEMT; PSIA Level I, Telemark; AIARE Level I Avalanche.
 Mike, also an organic farmer, lives on a farm in Brunswick, Maine, with his fantastic (and very patient) wife, Lucretia (former Co-Director of the BOC), and their sons Finnegan, Seamus, and Daire, and daughter Maeve.

 An assistant director of the Bowdoin Outing Club, Adam made the mind-freeing change from snowboarding to telemark skiing his freshman year at Bowdoin.
 After three years of instructing with the BOC Tele program, he took his skills on the road and spent last winter living out of his truck and following the snow around the Rocky Mountains.
 With just under 100 days of skiing last season, most of them spent slaying POW in the backcountry, he's super excited to be back at Bowdoin and looking forward to an awesome season of BOC tele skiing.